Center for Ethics at Yeshiva University: Academics

+In 2010, the Center for Ethics began publishing an online ethics series that focused on Ethics in Public Life, featuring works by the center's faculty and others from the Yeshiva University community.

+Faculty

+Adrienne Asch, the center's director, is the Edward and Robin Milstein professor of bioethics at Wurzweiler School of Social Work and a professor of epidemiology and population health at Albert Einstein College of Medicine, both Yeshiva University graduate professional schools.

-The center also hosts the Leonard and Tobee Kaplan Scholar-in-Residence program, designed to provide opportunities for interdisciplinary collaboration among Yeshiva University's schools.
+The Center for Ethics hosts the Leonard and Tobee Kaplan Scholar-in-Residence program, designed to provide opportunities for interdisciplinary collaboration among Yeshiva University's schools.
 In 2007, Michael Walzer served as the center's inaugural scholar-in-residence.
-In 2008, Onora O'Neill will serve as scholar-in-residence.
+In 2008, Onora O'Neill served as scholar-in-residence, followed by Kwame Anthony Appiah of Princeton University in 2009.